teiniker/teiniker-lectures-arduino/esp32-c6/freertos/README.md

 * [Mutexes](mutexes/)

-## Simply Explained YouTube Tutorials
+## YouTube Tutorials: Simply Explained

 * [What is FreeRTOS?](https://youtu.be/kP-pP6FEu8I)
     FreeRTOS can be used from within ESP IDF and Arduino.